benc-uk/azure-devops-core-docker/readme.md

 #### 11.2 Continuous Deployment with VSTS
 These steps set up an automated release job in VSTS to run our app as a container each time it is built
- * In your new VSTS project, go into 'Build & Release' --> 'Releases' --> create new definition
+ * In your new VSTS project, go into 'Build & Release' --> 'Releases' --> '+ New definition'
  * Choose the 'Empty' option at the bottom of the dialog
  * It should pick up your project and build definition as the source, tick the 'Continuous deployment' checkbox
  * Rename the definition (click the pencil) to something sensible e.g. "Deploy to Docker"